 Many are familiar with the woes of traditional funding, whereby capital firms or angel investors begin to dictate terms and take control over the direction of the venture.
 While this may well be a reasonable sacrifice, it’s one that you can totally circumvent via crowdfunding.
-As mentioned earlier, you will be able to tap into feedback, ideas, complaints and advice, but you are under no obligation of following through.
+As mentioned earlier, you will be able to tap into feedback, ideas, complaints, and advice, but you are under no obligation of following through.

 In any case, you retain complete control, without having to hand over any of your rights.

-There’s a key difference here, as even though you may be pivoting and adjusting according to the reactions of your audience, you are still the one who decides which turns to make, when and how.
+There’s a key difference here, as even though you may be pivoting and adjusting according to the reactions of your audience, you are still the one who decides which turns to make, when, and how.
 That is a luxury that only crowdfunding can provide.

-We’ve covered a bunch of advantages of crowdfunding, but with the pros are the cons and the world of crowdfunding is no different.
+We’ve covered a bunch of advantages of crowdfunding, but the pros are the cons and the world of crowdfunding is no different.
 So what are the disadvantages of crowdfunding?

 For one, while you may not be investing as much money into your crowdfunding campaign as you would taking a more traditional route, you certainly will be devoting plenty of time and effort.
 With that in mind, there is no guarantee that your campaign will succeed.

-There is always a risk for failure.
+There is always a risk of failure.
 And depending on the kind of business you are trying to promote, crowdfunding simply might not suit your needs (for example, if you are opening a pizzeria or a karaoke business).

 Let’s take a step back and readdress the question of if crowdfunding is your right next step.
 Is crowdfunding a good investment?

-At a glance, you’ll have an opportunity to validate your business idea, get exposure, find promising partners, investors and customers, and get the momentum you need for growth.
+At a glance, you’ll have an opportunity to validate your business idea, get exposure, find promising partners, investors, and customers, and get the momentum you need for growth.

 You’ll be able to understand the needs of your conceivable customers, which may or may not cause major shifts in the direction you are heading.
 You’ll have the potential to bring your ideas to life, connect with band ambassadors and advocates, and even make some sales.
 You can get the finances that you need at a much lower risk.